-F. Pre-Ph.D course requirements
+E. Pre-PhD course requirements

-- 10. The Pre-Ph.D course requirements shall be as follows: - a.
-In order to overcome any deficiency in the breadth of fundamental training for advanced work, several courses are offered across disciplines taught at the Deemed University.
+- 8. The Pre-PhD course requirements shall be as follows: - a.
+In order to overcome any deficiency in the breadth of fundamental training for advanced work, several courses are offered across disciplines taught at the University.
 Such courses would include those at Masters level or could be special ones created only for the doctoral student/s. - b.
-The courses will be offered by TERI SAS. - c.
-The credit assigned to the Ph.D course work shall be a minimum of 8 credits and a maximum of 16 credits. - d.
-Four credits shall be assigned to one or more courses on Research Methodology which could cover areas such as quantitative methods, computer applications, research ethics and review of published research in the relevant field, training, field work, etc. One course on Technical Writing (2 credits) will be a mandatory course for all Ph.D students.
-Other courses shall be advanced level courses preparing the students for Ph.D degree. - e.
-The course requirement will be determined by the DRC (Department Research Committee) on the recommendations of the SRC (Student Research Committee) after considering the student's background in relation to the proposed topic of research. - f.
+The courses will be offered by TERI University. - c.
+The credit assigned to the Ph.D. course work shall be a minimum of 8 credits and a maximum of 16 credits.

+- d.
+Four credits shall be assigned to one or more courses on Research Methodology which could cover areas such as quantitative methods, computer applications, research ethics and review of published research in the relevant field, training, field work, etc. Other courses shall be advanced level courses preparing the students for Ph.D. degree. - e.
+The course requirement will be determined by the DRC (Department Research Committee)/CRC(Centre Research Committee) on the recommendations of the SRC (Student Research Committee) after considering the student's background in relation to the proposed topic of research. - f.
 Grades in the course work, including research methodology courses shall be finalized after a combined assessment by the SRC and the Department and the final grades shall be communicated to Registrar. - g.
 The minimum CGPA requirement will be 7.0. - h.
-The pre-Ph.D course work must be completed within the first two semesters and the first three semesters of joining the programme by full-time and part-time students, respectively.
+The pre-PhD course work must be completed within the first two semesters and the first three semesters of joining the programme by full-time and part-time students, respectively.

-G. Comprehensive Examination
+F. Comprehensive examination

-- 11. A student shall be formally registered/ admitted to a Ph.D programme only after s/he has cleared the comprehensive examination.
-Students will be permitted to take the comprehensive examination only after they have completed the pre-Ph.D course work as decided by the SRC and defined in F.11.d.
+- 9. A student shall be formally registered/ admitted to a PhD programme only after s/he has cleared the comprehensive examination.
+Students will be permitted to take the comprehensive examination only after they have completed the pre-PhD course work including the compulsory audit and credit courses as decided by the SRC.
 Full-time and part-time students must clear the comprehensive examination within a period of 18 months and 24 months, respectively, from the date of joining.
-Every student, after having completed the comprehensive examination, must formally register for the Ph.D programme. - 12.
-As part of the comprehensive examination the student shall submit a Ph.D research proposal document, prepared in consultation with the supervisor.
-The same should be submitted to the examination panel members at least one week in advance of the
+Every student, after having completed the comprehensive examination, must formally register for the PhD programme. - 10.
+As part of the comprehensive examination the student shall submit a PhD research proposal document, prepared in consultation with the supervisor.
+The same should be submitted to the examination panel members at least one week in advance of the comprehensive examination.
+An external examiner may be part of the comprehensive examination panel if suggested by the SRC. - 11.
+The student's evaluation will be based on an oral presentation and the accompanying write-up of the research proposal that should include its proposed title, introduction and literature review, rationale for research, aim, research objectives/questions, broad framework/tentative methodology, expected outcomes and proposed timeline.
+The presentation should also list the pre-PhD courses attended, grades scored and any other research-related activity undertaken.

-- comprehensive examination.
-An external examiner may be part of the comprehensive examination panel if suggested by the SRC. - 13.
-The student's evaluation will be based on an oral presentation and the accompanying writeup of the research proposal that should include its proposed title, introduction and literature review, rationale for research, aim, research objectives/questions, broad framework/tentative methodology, expected outcomes and proposed timeline.
-The presentation should also list the pre-Ph.D courses attended, grades scored and any other research-related activity undertaken. - 14.
-There shall be a repeat of comprehensive examination decided by the SRC, in case of failure in 1st attempt or major change in focus of proposed research.
+12. There shall be a repeat of comprehensive examination decided by the SRC, in case of failure in 1st attempt or major change in focus of proposed research.

-H. Attendance requirements for Ph D students
+G. Attendance requirements for Ph D students